 Getting your DNA Kit Delivered

-The second ‘obstacle’ is getting the actual kit to your hands.
+The second requirement is getting the actual kit sent to you.
 As I mentioned, one option is to buy the tests in events or conferences, where you just acquire the box with all the materials in it and only need to send back a sample.
 If you do need to use an address, you could do one of the following.

 - Use a friends’ address (again, with their consent.
 In some countries, like Germany, the name on the envelope needs to match the one at your door, but this is not the case for most other places – the reason why we all get mail for people that moved out years ago!)

 - Send the kit to a delivery point that is “click + collect” registered.
-In the UK, this service is called Collect+ and doesn’t require a name.
+In the UK, this service is called Collect+ and doesn’t require a name (not affiliated).

 - Get a PO Box.
 Some of them don’t require you to give a name, or if you do, you don’t need to provide it to the DNA company.